 - content can be accessed through search engines

 It’s hard for people to escape the bullying, especially if they use technology in their everyday lives.
 It’s suggested that young people can be more likely to bully someone online than they would in real-life, as they feel less accountable for their actions due to the nature of the online world.

-What are the impacts of cyberbullying?
+What are the effects of cyberbullying?

 - lower school attendance and performance

 - increased stress and anxiety

 - poor concentration